endless-sky/endless-sky-wiki/CreatingOutfits.md

   * For versions **v.
 0.9.9** and later, can be an *x, y* coordinate relative to the center of the hardpoint sprite, e.g. `"hardpoint offset" -1.2 8.7`, in order to accommodate asymmetric hardpoint sprites.
 Axes orientation is the standard Cartesian, where `+x` is "rightward" and `+y` is "upward."
 * `sound`: a path to a sound, relative to the "sounds" folder, and not including the extension or the loop specifier (e.g. "laser", not "sounds/laser~.wav").
 The sound file must be a mono (not stereo) WAV file with 16-bit, 44100 Hz encoding.
 * `ammo`: if specified, an outfit which provides ammunition for this weapon.
 Each time it is fired, one outfit of that type is removed from your ship.
+  * For versions **v.
+0.9.11** and later, a number following the ammo name will change how many units of that ammo are consumed upon firing the weapon.
+An ammo usage of 0 is possible, which results in the ammo outfit needing to be installed to fire, but never being consumed.
 * `icon`: for secondary weapons, the icon that will be shown along with this weapon's ammunition count.
 * [Effect objects][eft] are created for various stages of a projectile's existence:
   * `"fire effect"`: created when this weapon fires (such as a smoke cloud from a missile launch).
 You can specify a number to create more than one instance of the effect.